And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 I'm quoted as saying things I never said constantly.

-But you see, it's uh it's out there.
+But you see, it's out there.

-Now there's something fast and I'm gonna withhold some of the stuff about immigration until we get Senator Rubio, but the president is flying to uh Las Vegas today, and he's going to announce his own immigration reform plan, and the Democrats, a lot of Democrats are begging him not to do that.
+Now, there's something fast, and I'm going to withhold some of the stuff about immigration until we get Senator Rubio, but the president is flying to Las Vegas today, and he's going to announce his own immigration reform plan.

 You know, don't insert yourself.